ayjaypnil/project-one/README.md

 I saw this.
 It looks GREAT!
-Add, commit, push.. this is the process.
+Add, commit, push.. this is the process. :wq is how you get out of conflict terminal.